-Relationships between meteorological conditions and varve composition were further explored using a redundancy analysis (RDA; Fig. S6) and correlation analysis between annual mean values of sedimentary variables and monthly/seasonal meteorological variables (Fig. 6; Table 1).
+Relationships between meteorological conditions and varve composition were further explored using a redundancy analysis (RDA; Fig. S6) and correlation analysis between annual mean values of sedimentary variables and monthly and seasonal meteorological variables (Fig. 6; Table 1).
 The results of the RDA indicate that 46.8 % of the variance in the response variables (sedimentary variables) is shared with the explanatory variables (seasonal meteorology).
-The first RDA axis explains 28 % of the variance and shows strong (opposing) effects of temperature and wind on several sedimentary variables, particularly MAR,
+The first RDA axis explains 28 % of the variance and shows strong (opposing) effects of temperature and wind on several sedimentary variables, particularly MAR, Ca, and TC.

-270 Ca and TC.
 Precipitation has very little shared variability with the sedimentary data.

-The monthly correlation analysis (Fig. 6) provides insight into how relationships between sedimentary variables and weather vary through the varve year.
-Generally, temperatures are positively correlated to Ca, TC, TIC and TN, and negatively correlated with lithogenic elements (Ti, K).
+The monthly correlation analysis (Fig. 6) provides insight into how relationships between sedimentary variables and weather vary throughout the varve year.
+Generally, temperatures are positively correlated to Ca, TC, TIC, and TN, and negatively correlated with lithogenic elements (Ti, K).
 Spring and summer temperatures show the strongest relationship with the composition of varve layers; in particular TC is well correlated with MAMJJA temperatures (r = 0.69, $p{adj} = 0.004$; Table 1).

-275 These correlations most probably reflect a combination of temperature-related mechanisms whereby warmer temperatures increase the duration of the growing season (shortened ice cover), increase algal growth rates (Butterwick et al., 2005), and lower the solubility of carbonates in the epilimnion (Plummer and Busenberg, 1982).
+These correlations most probably reflect a combination of temperature-related mechanisms whereby warmer temperatures increase the duration of the growing season (shortened ice cover), increase algal growth rates (Butterwick et al., 2005), and lower the solubility of carbonates in the epilimnion (Plummer and Busenberg, 1982).
 Calcium carbonate solubility is controlled directly by water temperature and secondarily through CO2 uptake from algal production (Stabel, 1986).
-Additionally, stronger thermal stratification and more extensive and persistent anoxia can increase carbon burial (Bartosiewicz et al., 2019).
+An additional effect of temperature on sedimentary carbon is that stronger thermal stratification and more extensive and persistent anoxia can increase carbon preservation during and after deposition (Bartosiewicz et al., 2019).
 Negative correlations with Ti and K are likely driven by a dilution effect, whereby warmer epilimnetic temperatures and longer growing seasons lead to increased production of endogenous carbonate and organic matter.
 This increase in endogenous material results in lower concentrations of lithogenic components (Ti) when considering the mean composition of a varve.
-The geochemical patterns of VT-2 and VT -3 illustrate this mechanism (Fig. 4b).
-In VT-3, which formed during cooler years, high Ti values make up a greater portion of the varve year compared to VT-2 (warmer years).
+The geochemical patterns of Vty-2 and Vty -3 illustrate this mechanism (Fig. 4b).
+In Vty-3, which formed during cooler years, high Ti values make up a greater portion of the varve year compared to Vty-2 (warmer years).
+Therefore, annual mean values of Ti tend to be lower in warmer years.
+Our results do not show a significant correlation between TChl and spring temperature, as was previously found by Amann et al. (2014) at Lake Żabińskie over the period 1907-2008 CE (r = 0.36, $p{adi} < 0.05$ for annual-resolution data).
+In our dataset the correlation is positive but not statistically significant (r = 0.20, $p{adj} = 0.30$; Table 1), an example of how climate-proxy relationships are not always stable in time (Blass et al., 2007).